 If you don’t like beer, you can still have fun at Gallaghers’ Where U Brew.
 On top of their beer recipes, you can also make ciders and/or wine (they have several kits to choose from).
 Just keep in mind, the fermenting period for wine is much longer than beer.
 You have to let it sit for six weeks, but once it’s done you’ll have 28 bottles of wine to your name.

 Tove and I talked about how much fun we had at Gallaghers’ Where U Brew on our entire drive back to Seattle.
 I wasn’t really sure what to expect when we were invited there, but now I can’t wait to go back again.
 The best part is that we’ll return in a couple weeks (or so) to finally taste and bottle our brew.
-We get to take half of our batch home with us, while the other half goes on tap for other patrons to enjoy (hopefully we didn’t mess up!).
+We get to take half of our batch home, while the other half goes on tap for other to enjoy.

 We tweeted quite a bit when we were at Gallaghers’ Where U Brew and the response was the same from everyone, “Wow!
 That looks like fun,” and/or “I didn’t know that place existed.”
 Well, it is and it does, and we highly recommend a trip to Edmonds to try Gallaghers’ yourself (be sure to mention the Seattle Bloggers sent you).
 It’s a really fun experience filled with great people and good beer.
 How can you beat that?